 Michael Pekowsky has more than thirty years of experience in private equity and global business law.

 Earlier in his career, Michael was a member of Coudert Brothers’ corporate practice, specialising in investment in the states of the former Soviet Union.
 His role had a particular focus on joint ventures, project finance, privatisation, and natural resource projects.
-He has also worked as a senior attorney for subsidiaries of Sony Pictures Entertainment and IAC/InterActive Corp. overseeing transactions in Latin America, Asia, Europe, and North Africa.
+He has also worked as a senior attorney for subsidiaries of Sony Pictures Entertainment and IAC/InterActive Corp. overseeing transactions in Latin America, Asia, Europe and North Africa.

-He holds a JD from the NYU School of Law, an MA in Music from Wesleyan University, and a BA in History and Music from Oberlin College.
+Michael holds a JD from the NYU School of Law, an MA in Music from Wesleyan University, and a BA in History and Music from Oberlin College.
 He has been admitted to the bar in New York, Massachusetts, the US Court of Appeals for the Sixth Circuit, and the Southern and Eastern Districts of New York.